 If you’ve lost your job and exhausted your savings or been caught up in the real estate market collapse, thereby losing the home you’ve had for years, the prospect of living on the street or in your car can be pretty frightening.
 For young children it can be even more devastating, with the loss of all their daily routines and any semblance of stability.
 In this kind of situation, it can be at least mildly reassuring to discover that you can secure thirty days of temporary housing at the Saint Vincent de Paul Homeless Shelter.

 The purpose of the shelter is to provide temporary housing to homeless families while supporting their search for employment, and eventually, securing a new home or apartment.
 There are computers available for guests to use to help them seek work and classes are given to improve their skills interviewing and working effectively on the job.
-The facility has rooms for families and a dorm for single women.
+The facility has rooms for parents with children.
 To qualify for housing, applicants must pass a drug test.
 About 40% of those wishing accommodations either fail the test or refuse to take it because of the expectation they will fail.
 Along with the drug testing, applicants must be willing to abide by the rules for living in the shelter: stay off drugs, not drink in the shelter, observe the daily 7 p.m. curfew and keep their living area orderly and clean.
 Living in close quarters with strangers can be difficult, so they must also be able to get along.
 Fighting can be a cause for expulsion.

 Another major expectation is for people to be looking for a job or working during the day.
 For that reason guests must be out of the shelter by 10 am and not return before 4 pm.
 “Individual initiative and following these rules does pay off,” says Al Zon, President of the shelter conference.
 “We have a woman currently living in the shelter who got a job at Harry and David’s and has saved every cent of her income, already accumulating over $1000 toward a home when she leaves.
 A good number of people leave the shelter with jobs and a good start toward a new beginning.”